jrkuehner/gettingandcleaning/CodeBook.md

 variables are

-	subject	  -  identifies the person who wears the smartphone values "1", "2", "3", "4", "5" through "30"
+	subject	  -  identifies the person who wears the smartphone values "1" through "30"
                      type: character string
 	activity  -  describes the activity of a person "Walking", "WalkingUpstairs", "WalkingDownstairs", "Sitting", "Standing", "Laying"
                      type: character string
-	accelMeanX - values: average of angularAccMeanX for each activity and subject
+	accelMeanX - values: average of bodyAccMeanX for each activity and subject
 		     type: numeric
-	accelMeanY - values: average of angularAccMeanY for each activity and subject
+	accelMeanY - values: average of bodyAccMeanY for each activity and subject
 		     type: numeric
-	accelMeanZ - values: average of angularAccMeanZ for each activity and subject
+	accelMeanZ - values: average of bodyAccMeanZ for each activity and subject
 		     type: numeric
-	accelStdX  - values: average of angularAccStdX for each activity and subject
+	accelStdX  - values: average of bodyAccStdX for each activity and subject
 		     type: numeric
-	accelStdY  - values: average of angularAccStdY for each activity and subject
+	accelStdY  - values: average of bodyAccStdY for each activity and subject
 		     type: numeric
-	accelStdZ  - values: average of angularAccStdZ for each activity and subject
+	accelStdZ  - values: average of bodyAccStdZ for each activity and subject
 		     type: numeric
 	gravityMeanX - values: average of gravityAccMeanX for each activity and subject
 		       type: numeric